K0nkere/-kkr-mlops-project/README.md

 I had beed using pylint, isort and black to make the code more estetical.

 ### Deployment for reviewing
-You will be need a VM (I used Yandex Cloud for that) with :
+You will need a VM (I used Yandex Cloud for that) with :
 - Ubuntu server
 - public IP address of the server
 - bucket storage (s3 or analog)